maxx0498/DropFreezingDetection_AU.jl/README.md

 GUI software written in Julia to analyze drop freezing spectra from ice nucleation cold-stage measurements.

 # About
 This is a Julia language implementation of the [Drop-Freezing-Detection](https://github.com/CIF-Cold-Stage/Drop-Freezing-Detection) MATLAB code.
-The goals for the rewrite as as follows:
+The goals for the rewrite was as follows:
 - Removal of the need to purchase a MATLAB license to run the code
 - Application of a proper GUI toolkit
 - Significant speedup of the data processing